owhite/OTHER/odrive_vscode_tutorial.md

 * go to Terminal-->Run task...
 * select "Flash"
 * boom, VScode flashes the .elf file on to the board

+### what is openocd anyway?
+The project openocd is yet another amazing open source effort that enables users to move compiled code on to microprocessors.
+It works for an incredible number of chips, including the STM32405.
+It handles that in part by packing a ot of the configuration for flashing the STM32 chip is located in the stlink-v2.cfg and stm32f4f.cfg files.

+But the other thing that openocd can do to do on-chip debugging.
+This means you can:
+* Start your program, and at the same time connect odrivetool
+* Specify just anything that might impact the behavior of odrive
+* Stop and start the program based specified conditions
+* Examine what has happened
+* To look for bugs or find out what is happening when youre configuring the odrive

+And by the way, it is absolutely astonishing that any of this is possible.
+It is an amazing world.

 $ ps aux | grep openocd